simonen/obsidian/LINUX 1/SELINUX/SELinux Working Modes.md

 **man semanage-fcontext**

+Package:
+- ` policycoreutils-python-utils`

 - `semanage`: Writes the context to the policy, from which it is applied to the system
-- `chcon`: writes the context to the filesystem, not to the policy.
+- `chcon`: Writes the context to the filesystem, not to the policy.
 Should be avoided

 To set the context type to any directory and everything below it: